Knoblauchpilze/frontend-toolkit/README.md

 Most components also rely on the [tailwindcss](https://tailwindcss.com) library for styling.

+When possible, components are designed to be easily configurable and adaptable.
+This mostly means that we extract for example (and quite obviously) the text displayed in a link but also for example the background color and whether to display the component as a button or a simple link.
+The goal is to make it possible to integrate it easily in various projects.

 ## Tailwind styling in npm package

 When publishing the `svelte` components to a package, the styling information provided by tailwind needs to be propagated to the build system of the calling code.
 This seems to be a typical question of people working on tailwind components in a package.